Mal-archLumi/Mal-archLumi/README.md

 - 👋 Hi, I’m @Mal-archLumi
-- 👀 I’m interested in c programming ,web site creation ,still figuring the rest out
+- 👀 I’m interested in c programming,java programming, python programming ,back end development,still figuring the rest out
-- 🌱 I’m currently learning c,Web development ,javascript
+- 🌱 I’m currently learning python, java and Node Js
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me ...
+- 📫 Reach me via whatsapp (0706074187) or instagram @techguy_ke
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 Mal-archLumi/Mal-archLumi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.